 (d) a reasonable means of protecting public safety and emergency measures to be implemented if public safety may be threatened;

 (e) a reasonable maximum carrying capacity for any proposed designated area using sound management principles, including but not limited to forage-based carrying capacity, and methods for not exceeding that carrying capacity, including in years of drought or severe winters.
 The carrying capacity must be based on a forage analysis conducted in accordance with standards contained in the most recent natural resources conservation service field office technical guide by a range scientist who is on the staff of:

 (i) the Montana state university-Bozeman college of agriculture;

 (ii) the United States natural resources conservation service; or

 (iii) a technical service provider certified by either the natural resources conservation service or the society for range management.

 (f) identification of long-term, stable funding sources that would be dedicated to implementing the provisions of the management plan for each designated area.

 (6) When developing a management plan in accordance with subsection (5), the department shall provide the opportunity for public comment and hold a public hearing in the affected county or counties.
-Prior to making a decision to release or transplant wild buffalo or bison onto private or public land in Montana, the department shall respond to all public comment received and publish a full record of the proceedings at any public hearing.
+Prior to making a decision to release, transplant, or relocate wild buffalo or bison onto private or public land in Montana, the department shall respond to all public comment received and publish a full record of the proceedings at any public hearing.

 (7) The department is liable for all costs incurred, including costs arising from protecting public safety, and any damage to private property that occurs as a result of the department's failure to meet the requirements of subsection (5).